trepafi/meteor-mapbox/README.md

 ## Disclaimer
 I've based this Meteor package in the work of [Paulo Borges](https://github.com/pauloborges).
-Haven't forked the project because my different aproach when loading the Mapbox packages.
+Haven't forked the project due my different approach when loading the Mapbox packages.